-$1\ Please\ note\ that\ budget\ numbers\ and\ project\ information\ have\ been\ removed\ to\ maintain\ the\ confidentiality\ of\ the\ stakeholders$
+Please note that budget numbers and project information have been removed to maintain the confidentiality of the stakeholders

-D-1 Attachment B Page 9 of 20
+G-1 Attachment C Page 9 of 20

-What We near the port rage 3 0 5 To this end, we submitted a Conceptual Scheme with a concurrent Land Use Amendment Concern application and is presently working through this process with administration and local stakeholders.
+Page 9 5 To this end, we submitted a Conceptual Scheme with a concurrent Land Use Amendment application and is presently working through this process with administration and local stakeholders.
 We are excited by our opportunity to become a corporate citizen of Rocky View and can't wait to patriate our regionally significant transportation and logistics business from Calgary to Rocky View County.
 To this end, we are compelled and attracted by The Rocky View Advantage!
 We recently became aware of the County's plans to update Rocky View's Regional Off-Site Levy Bylaws.
 We commend Council for preparing and implementing such strategic implementation measures to ensure sustainable growth and development continues within the County for the benefit of all existing and future Rocky View constituents.
 We've participated in the County's engagement processes relative to these Off-Site Levy Bylaws and attended the recent online events.
 We have appreciated our opportunities to participate in the various engagement processes and have taken liberty to educate ourselves accordingly.
 In this regard, we prepared the below-referenced estimates of the combined regional off- site levy bylaw payments in relation to our proposed Conceptual Scheme development within the '' community.
-The table compares the current and proposed rates - and demonstrates how we may be required to provide the County with a substantial increase in regional off-site levy payments which is challenging the feasibility of our project.
-6 PRINCIPLES OF AN OFF-SITE LEVY Concern We understand that, in establishing an off-site levy, a municipality must consider the general principles established by the Off-Site Levy Regulation, Alberta Regulation 187/201 7, specifically Section 3 which reads as follows: Section 3: Off-Site Levy General Principles (1) Subject to section 3.1, the municipality is responsible for addressing and defining existing and future infrastructure, transportation infrastructure and facility requirements.
+The table compares the current and proposed rates - and demonstrates how we may be required to provide the County with a substantial increase Concern in regional off-site levy payments which is challenging the feasibility of our project. ļ 6 PRINCIPLES OF AN OFF-SITE LEVY We understand that, in establishing an off-site levy, a municipality must consider the general principles established by the Off-Site Levy Regulation, Alberta Regulation 187/201 7, specifically Section 3 which reads as follows: Section 3: Off-Site Levy General Principles (1) Subject to section 3.1, the municipality is responsible for addressing and defining existing and future infrastructure, transportation infrastructure and facility requirements.
 (2) The municipality may, where necessary and practicable, coordinate infrastructure, transportation infrastructure and facilities provisions with neighbouring municipalities.
 (3) Notwithstanding anything to the contrary in this Regulation, the off-site levy is of no effect to the extent it directs the Government of Alberta to expend funds, to commit to funding transportation infrastructure or arrangements to undertake particular actions or to adopt particular policies or programs.
 (4) A municipality must not compel an applicant for a development permit or subdivision approval to fund the cost of the construction of infrastructure, transportation infrastructure or facilities to be funded by an off-site levy beyond the applicant's proportional benefit.
 We have reviewed the four (4) proposed regional off-site levy bylaws from the perspective of the Off-Site Levy Regulation's principles, with particular emphasis on Section 3(4) which indicates the County cannot direct an applicant to provide a proportional contribution for infrastructure investment that exceeds the proportional benefit that an applicant can reasonably expect as a return.
-Applying Section 4(c) of the Off-Site Regulation, we no concern with the proposed levy payments contemplated by the Water and Wastewater Off-Site Levy Bylaw (C-8548-2024) and Stormwater Off-Site Levy Bylaw (C-8547-2024) given that the regional utility servicing and stormwater drainage infrastructure capacity that this off-site levy will fund directly (and proportionally) provides benefit to our proposed development within the community.
-However, we have concerns with the Regional Transportation Off-Site Levy Bylaw (C-8549- 2024) and the Community Recreation Off-Site Levy Bylaw (C-8S50-2024) and appreciates the opportunity to share them as described within the following sections.
-7 In conclusion, we appreciate this opportunity to share our perspectives regarding the Concern proposed updates to the County's regional off-site levy bylaws.
+Applying Section 4(c) of the Off-Site Regulation, we no concern with the proposed levy payments contemplated by the Water and Wastewater Off-Site Levy Bylaw (C-8548-2024) and stormwater drainage infrastructure capacity that this off-site levy will fund directly (and proportionally) provides benefit to our proposed dev Concern 7 In conclusion, we appreciate this opportunity to share our perspectives regarding the Concern proposed updates to the County's regional off-site levy bylaws.
 We commend